m2lines/m2lines.github.io/content/jobs.md

 * 3 Postdocs in Machine Learning for climate modelling will be hired to  develop 1) advanced scale- and physics-aware deep learning algorithms;  2) probabilistic deep learning algorithms; 3) interpretable machine learning-based toolkits for physics-discovery.
 Apply here: [https://apply.interfolio.com/83078](https://apply.interfolio.com/83078)

 * 1 postdoc in Ocean Mesoscale Processes and Air-sea Coupling will be hired to focus on deepening our understanding of air-sea coupling and mesoscale eddy momentum and energy in the ocean, and their parameterizations via machine learning.
-Apply here: [https://apply.interfolio.com/83079](https://apply.interfolio.com/83079)
+This will likely be advertized in the fall.

 ### Columbia University